peterhurford/send.vim/README.markdown

 ## Change Defaults

 You can change `:Send` to another command by adding `let g:GitSendPrefix = '<my command>'` to your .vimrc.
 I like `:S` (`let g:GitSendPrefix = 'S'`).

+You also can supress the output given by send with `let g:GitSendSupressOutput = 1` in your .vimrc.